 Living in an ashram is not for everyone I admit!
 But I lived in an ashram for 2 months and absolutely loved it.
 Read about my experience in my blog Living in an Ashram.

 An ashram is a spiritual retreat where people can visit or live, usually for a small donation as long as ashram rules are followed.
-They normally include meditation and yoga practices to help improve the wellbeing of an individual.
+They normally include meditation and yoga practices to help improve your wellbeing.

 Ashram living is a really great way to immerse yourself into the Indian culture in a safe and secure environment.
 It is also an amazing way to make new friends who you can then continue to travel with.